mosenpai/esd-github-actions-assignment/exercise-3/README.md

 > ```
 >as step before.

+- Go into `src/main/java/org/example/java/App.java` and write some non compiling Java code
+- Push it and observe what happens
+- After that, revert that change and ensure that it is compiling again

 ## Creating the verify job

 Now that the app is build, we need to verify the code.